Yannis Philippakis

-Yannis Barnabas Emanuel Philippakis (Greek: Ιωάννης "Γιάννης" Φιλιππάκης) (born 23 April 1986) is a Greek-born singer, songwriter and guitarist.
+Yannis Barnabas Emanuel Philippakis (Greek: Ιωάννης "Γιάννης" Φιλιππάκης) (born 23 April 1986) is a Greek-born British singer, songwriter and guitarist.
 He is a founding member and the lead vocalist of the British indie rock band Foals, with whom he has released seven studio albums since their founding in 2005.

 Philippakis occasionally works on separate music projects individually, such as interviews and collaborations.

 Early life

 Born to a Greek father and a South African Jewish mother, Philippakis lived in Greece until he was 4 years old when his family moved to South Africa.
 After living there for a year, his parents divorced.
 Every summer Philippakis would visit his father in Olympos on the Greek island Karpathos.
 His father played a significant role in his life regarding music, teaching him traditional Greek songs.
 Philippakis was raised in the Greek Orthodox religion.

 Education

 Philippakis was educated at Magdalen College School.
 There, he had met all of the requirements for an assisted place at Magdalen, where he had taken classes on French, literature, and art.
 While attending school, Philippakis faced many difficulties due to his father's absence; he would get into trouble with the teachers and was ill-tempered.
 This led to him being suspended twice.
 Philippakis then went on to study English literature at St John's College, Oxford; he dropped out before completing his degree to focus on the band.